sentenial/nuapay-rest-client/README.md

 # NuaPay REST Client (DEPRECATED)

 # DEPRECATED PROJECT DO NOT USE
-This code is no longer maintained please generate client code by using swagger code gen off our swagger specification.
+This code is no longer maintained please generate client code by using swagger code gen off our swagger specifications instead. see https://developer.nuapay.com

 ### Requirements